yoavniran/mocha-stirrer/readme.md

 ```

-If you want to use Mocha's '_it_' you can call pour like this:
+If you want to use Mocha's '_it_' on your own you can call pour like this:

 ```js